joebew42/ex_chat/README.md

 ### DONE

+- Extract a collaborator for the `WebSocketClient` that will be responsible to understand if there is an existing user_session for a given access_token
 - Update the UI in order to handle the user id
 - It seems that we have a [websocket idle timeout issue](https://ninenines.eu/docs/en/cowboy/2.4/guide/ws_handlers/#_keeping_the_connection_alive).
 Increase the idle timeout to 10 minutes
 - Handle the connection when the provided access token is empty or not valid (no user session associated)